 Bake the pastry in the ring until golden brown and set.
 Then release it and place it on a cake stand.

 Step#5: Assemble the Tart

 Start by brushing a layer of warm strawberry jam on the bottom.
-This will act as a “glue” to keep the berries in place and give your tart a nice sweet strawberry flavor under the pastry cream.
+This will act as a "glue" to keep the berries in place and give your tart a nice sweet strawberry flavor under the pastry cream.